newrelic/infra-integrations-sdk/docs/tutorial.md

 }
 ```

+The complete files for the Redis integration can be found in [tutorial-code](tutorial-code).

 ### Fetching metric data
 Let's start by defining the metric data. `MetricSet` is the basic structure for storing metrics.
 The `NewMetricSet` function returns a new instance of MetricSet with its sample attached to the integration data.

 Next, if you think it's necessary, modify the argument for `NewMetricSet` in the
 code.
 By default, `nr-integrations-builder` generates an Event Type
-automatically using the name of the integration + 'Sample'.
+automatically using the `company-prefix` flag (that you specified initializing the integration), name of the integration and the word: _'Sample'_.
 Your `main`
 function should look like:
 ```go
 func main() {